danielpalme/ReportGenerator/src/Readme.txt

 5.3.12.0

+    * New: Added support for .NET 9.
+Dropped support for .NET 6 and .NET 7
     * Fix: #699 Rounding crap score to full number
     * Fix: #700 Fixed handling of .netconfig files (sourceDirectories, reportTypes, plugins, assemblyFilters, etc.)